-- If you are using earlier versions of ThinOS 9.x, you must upgrade to ThinOS 9.1.3129 or later versions before upgrading to the latest version of ThinOS 9.x. - If you are using ThinOS 8.6, you must upgrade to ThinOS 8.6_807 and apply the latest BIOS updates before upgrading to latest version of ThinOS 9.x. - If you are using ThinOS v8.5 or earlier versions, you must first upgrade your device to ThinOS 8.6_807 and apply latest BIOS updates before installing the latest version of ThinOS 9.x. - Your system must be powered on and the sleep mode must be disabled on the system.
+- If you are using earlier versions of ThinOS 9.x, you must upgrade to ThinOS 9.1.3129 or later versions before upgrading to the latest version of ThinOS 9.x. - If you are using ThinOS 8.x, you must upgrade to ThinOS 9.1.3129 or later versions before upgrading to the latest version of ThinOS 9.x.

+NOTE: From ThinOS 2205, there's no image to upgrade to the latest ThinOS version from ThinOS version 8.x directly due to image file size limitation.

+• Your system must be powered on and the sleep mode must be disabled on the system.
 If the system has entered the sleep mode, you must send the WOL command using Wyse Management Suite before using any real-time commands.
-To use the WOL command, ensure that the Wake-On-LAN (WOL) option is enabled in BIOS. - The BIOS version on Wyse 5070 Thin Client must be 1.3.1 or later before you upgrade to the latest version of ThinOS.
-If you upgrade to the latest version of ThinOS with older BIOS version first and then upgrade to BIOS 1.3.1 or later, the device fails to boot the ThinOS operating system.
+To use the WOL command, ensure that the Wake-On-LAN (WOL) option is enabled in BIOS.

-Important notes

-- All device settings are erased after you upgrade from ThinOS 8.6 to ThinOS 9.1.x except the following settings: - Wyse Management Suite group token and server settings - Static DNS - Certificates - IEEE802.1x wired authentication settings - Wireless connections-The WEP/Sharekey security type is changed to Open as they are not supported in ThinOS 9.1.4234 and later versions. - Proxy settings - You cannot boot into ThinOS when you perform any of the following operations in BIOS setup: - Disable the on-board Network Interface Card (NIC), Trusted Platform Module (TPM), or Platform Trust Technology (PTT).

-• Clear TPM or PTT.

-• Reset BIOS to factory default settings
+- You cannot boot into ThinOS when you perform any of the following operations in BIOS setup: - Disable the on-board Network Interface Card (NIC), Trusted Platform Module (TPM), or Platform Trust Technology (PTT). - Clear TPM or PTT. - Reset BIOS to factory default settings - If you power off the ThinOS client by force, a counter in the TPM starts from one.
+When the counter reaches 32, the client encounters a Fatal Error.
+If the error is displayed, do the following: - For ThinOS 2205 and older versions, you must reimage the device. - For ThinOS 2208 and later versions, each time the TPM counter reaches 32 and encounters the issue, manually reboot to recover the client.